RocketDerp/April14_2025/Art/ScreenPlay/Arab_Spring/Open_Source.md

 &nbsp;

 Now if we, we the people of the world, humanity on Earth, could confront copyright of music...
-OPERA_A https://www.youtube.com/watch?v=LlsMPC2Hcsg 871,155 views December 5, 2019
+OPERA_A https://www.youtube.com/watch?v=LlsMPC2Hcsg 871,155 views December 5, 2019  Those are the memories that make us all a wealthy open source souls!
+Git commit man... love when I can.